Discipline

 Susan's work employs the material culture of everyday domestic and industrial products, such as recycled computer components, maps and paper currency.
 She transforms these seemingly banal products into compelling artworks.
 In seeking to reconnect an object’s past, its related history and materiality with contemporary issues, her practice underscores these materials urgent interconnection to collective memories and ecological shortfalls; aspects that expose and challenge inequality and injustice.

-Susan’s interest in the politics of feminism and the body has led to a series of dress sculpture, the most recent of which is Europa, that reflects Susan's time in France and questions recent and historic events in Europe, including the war in Ukraine, Brexit and mass migration.
+Susan’s interest in the politics of feminism and the body has led to a series of dress sculpture.
+The most recent of which, Europa reflects Susan's time living in France and questions recent and historic events in Europe, including wars, Brexit and mass migration.
 Europa is a time traveller looking out to what? standing in sea water and carrying a rucksack she bears the weight of an unpredictable future.
-Meticulously crafted and subtly revealing she is both beautiful, and full of foreboding at the same time.
-Territory Dress, 2018 was commissioned by the Tropenmuseum in Amsterdam.
+Meticulously crafted and subtly revealing Europa is both beautiful, and full of foreboding.
+Territory Dress, 2018 was commissioned by the Tropenmuseum, Amsterdam.
 Now on permanent display in the exhibition Our Colonial Inheritance.
-Maps that reference Dutch colonial history are fashioned into the shape of a regal dress, and small model boats and maps of significant territories are concealed inside the neck, womb and train.
-In 2019 Susan made a film exploring the sculpture and juxtaposed it with archival film of past seafaring imagery.
+Maps that reference Dutch colonial history are fashioned into the shape of a regal dress, and small model boats and maps of significant territories are concealed inside the neck, abdomen and train.
+A video, also called Territory Dress 2019, explores the sculpture and juxtaposed it with archival film of past seafaring imagery.
 It is as if the figure is remembering her history and making imaginary connections.
-This work is featured in two recent books 50 Women Sculptors and Provenance.
+Money Dress 2010, made entirely from used paper currency is on show in the exhibition, Money Talks Art Society & Power at the Ashmolean Museum Oxford 9th Aug 2024- 5th Jan 2025.

 Sail Painting at the Royal Shakespeare Company (Stratford Upon Avon 2015) was a large scale site-specific installation that hung in the front of the theatre atrium spaces.
 The result of Susan’s year long residency there, it consisted of 32 appropriated and hand crafted sails, made from old plastic food sacks, which hung at various angles in the multi-level building.
 Seen from different vantage points the viewer felt they could be walking inside a three dimensional abstract painting.